 Property Option Example 2 – Pooleford Property.

-Following a divorce the property seller could not sell the house on the open market.
-Pooleford negotiated a deal which allowed;
+The property seller could not sell the house on the open market and needed to move on and get a quick sale.

 - Pooleford obtained an option to buy the property over five years

 - Pooleford rent the property out as the property managers